In 2011, the government introduced Continuous Insurance Enforcement (CIE) laws

 To stay on the right side of the law, it’s important that you’re using our cover correctly.

-Both our temporary and pay-monthly insurance are fully comprehensive, and will cover you even if you don’t have another form of insurance on the vehicle.
+Our short term cover is fully comprehensive, and will cover you even if you don’t have another form of insurance on the vehicle.

 But any vehicle that doesn’t have SORN status should be insured at all times.
 So you shouldn’t leave gaps between your insurance policies, and your vehicle shouldn’t be uninsured whilst you’re not driving.